tonitdiep/markdown-Blog-codealong/notes.md

 mongoose is our database
 ejs are our different views
-nodenom automatically refresh our web page per change
+nodenom automatically refresh our web page per change mongoDB is actually a document database aside from being NoSQL or not only SQL, mondoDB can use SQL
+    -Non-Relational DB but we can store relational data in mongoDB just stored differently than in reatlionsal database -JSON under the hood with JavaScript Object Notation -

 ### console commands to run backend applicaiton:
     -'npm init -y' to set up server